ai4he/Hardware_Application/Hardware_Development/README.md

 # Hardware_Development

 <h3>In this folder files include how (RK3588)device capture video and audio from your computer.
-These files are written by python and C. In this file we use libraris as Numpy,OpenCv.Before run these files,please do the following </h3>
+These files are written by python and C. In this file we use libraries  as Numpy,OpenCv.Before run these files,please do the following </h3>

   * Using a HDMI cable, Connect device(RK3588) HDMI input to you computer HDMI port.
      >>This can capture the video input from computer and it transfer to the device